 While Poles' outlook on gender roles is changing, Polish society is traditionally patriarchal, meaning that men hold most power and authority.
-Although women and men have equal rights before the law, women continue to face workplace inequalities and genderbased violence women traditionally hold responsibility for household chores and childcare even if she works outside the home (see Family and Kinship).
+Although women and men have equal rights before the law, women continue to face workplace inequalities and genderbased violence.